 ST. LOUIS (MAY 11, 2020) Luke Gosnell stayed very busy during the COVID-19 shutdown.
-In addition to completing his required coursework at Ranken Technical College Wentzville, he voluntarily helped the St Charles County Veterans Museum in their efforts to honor local veterans who served in World War I, World War II, the Korean War, the Vietnam War, the Persian Gulf Wars and the War in Afghanistan.
+In addition to completing his required coursework at Ranken-West Wentzville location, he voluntarily helped the St Charles County Veterans Museum in their efforts to honor local veterans who served in World War I, World War II, the Korean War, the Vietnam War, the Persian Gulf Wars and the War in Afghanistan.

 For the past several months, Gosnell spent many days and nights collaborating with museum officials and modernizing their website () to better tell the story of these heroes.
 He also helped the museum with preparations that will accommodate future touchscreen applications, and is in the process of creating an Android app that visitors can download to get more detailed museum and hero information.

 Gosnell was in his final semester of Ranken’s two-year Associate of Technology degree program during the pandemic.
 He took classes and worked on the website remotely at his home while sheltering in place.
 He has completed his graduation requirements and is awaiting the arrival of his diploma.

 Officials from the museum, which is located at 410 East Elm Street in O’Fallon, initially contacted Ranken via a letter that asked for help with their outdated website in February.
 The letter was forwarded to Jeff Scott, an IT instructor at Ranken-West’s Wentzville campus who teaches in the Application and Website Development (AWD) Program.
 After meeting with officials, Scott asked Gosnell if he would consider working pro bono on the project.
 (Gosnell had taken the AWD1000 –Web Development Technologies course during his first year at Ranken.)
 Gosnell enthusiastically agreed to help.